"Wildland" farming at Lowther Castle Estate

 Springing into Life |

-Being a huge fan of Garden Designer Dan Pearson, I was very excited to learn that he had been commissioned to do a design for the restoration of the gardens at Lowther Castle.
+Being a huge fan of Garden Designer Dan Pearson, it's really interesting to watch as his design for the restoration of the gardens at Lowther Castle is implemented.
 Just round the corner from me!
-We go every few weeks with the kids ( they love the tree swings, the play area with its great wooden fortress, and the cafe obviously) and so it has been really interesting seeing the concept plan put into action.
 The wildflower meadows, the modern courtyard planting and the gradual uncovering of mossy remains of ancient rose gardens and the like give the place a sense of adventure and discovery.
 Martin Ogle, the head Gardener, and his team of volunteers are doing a fantastic job.

 Askham Hall Gardens - lovely mix of formal and wild